The benefits of being in nature, especially for our children, are plentiful, mentally, physically and educationally.

 Three walkable trails and driveable county roadways provide ample ways for families to explore the well-preserved natural beauty of the area during any season.
 The preserve boasts a beautiful showing of spring and summer wildflowers and showcases stunning fall foliage.
 Tubbs said some native grasses can even reach heights of 10 feet in the warmer months!

 A popular summertime spot, Bathtub Rocks is a unique formation on Cedar Creek.
 Rushing water has smoothed and shaped small, refreshing pools, much to the delight of heated hikers.
-While the rocks are closed to the public for now due to COVID precautions, typically visitors are allowed to take a dip in the tubs.
-However, it is important to respect the preserve’s access rules because sensitive habitat and restoration projects could be impacted in the areas around the rocks.
+Unfortunately, due to misuse, visitors are no longer allowed to take a dip in the tubs. but the rocks still offer beautiful views.

-Tubbs advises bringing plenty of water, insect repellent and sunscreen for your trip and to wear appropriate clothing and shoes to hike the trails that range from half a mile to 1.5 miles in length.
-Public restrooms are typically accessible at the preserve’s headquarters (though they are currently closed due to COVID precautions), and the trails are open to the public during daylight hours, seven days a week.
+Tubbs advises bringing plenty of water, insect repellent and sunscreen for your trip and wearing appropriate clothing and shoes to hike the trails that range from half a mile to 1.5 miles in length.
+Public restrooms are typically accessible at the preserve’s headquarters, and the trails are open to the public during daylight hours, seven days a week.

 Camping is not permitted on the preserve but there are camping and lodging options nearby in Tahlequah, which makes a visit to the preserve a great addition to a float trip or weekend getaway at Lake Tenkiller.